nitin42/animate-components/docs/faq.md

 ```

 ### Transitions support
 Handling transitions via `animate-components` is currently not supported.
-Hopefully in next release ?
+Hopefully in next future ?